Forfar: Education

 In 2007, the Forfar-Carnoustie Schools Project made major changes to schools in Forfar, with closure of the following primary schools:

 Chapelpark Primary School on Academy Street (the former Forfar Academy) opened in 1967 and was active for 40 years before closing in 2007.
 The pupils were re-located to Strathmore Primary and Whitehills Primary.
 The building continued in use as a school, initially by Whitehills Primary until their new school was completed in early 2008.
 It was then home to Langlands Primary, until the new school on that site was completed in May 2009.
-In 2016 it was decided that it would be turned into an apartment block, ad work was completed in the summer of 2018.
+In 2016 it was decided that it would be turned into council flats, and work was completed in the summer of 2018.
+It won three awards, the Best Group Housing project award on November 15th, 2018, the SURF Housing award on December 6th, 2018, and the Angus Design Award for Best Restoration/Conversion in 2019.
+On the 1st of July, 2019, Prince Edward, Duke of Edinburgh visited the site as part of his first tour of Forfar after becoming the Earl of Forfar.

 Kirkriggs Primary School in St. James' Road was closed in 2007.
 Pupils were re-located to Langlands until the new school on this site (Strathmore Primary) was completed in early 2008.

 Wellbrae Primary School closed in 2007.
 Pupils were sent to Chapelpark Primary School and later to Whitehills Primary School.
 The play areas of Wellbrae were all concrete.
-In 2016, it burned to the ground in an arson attack.
+On the 22nd of October 2016, it burned to the ground in an arson attack.